- What is Epic?

 If you apply for just one position for which you qualify, and the interview team feels you are a better fit for another position, they will notify the other team of your interest.

-It will take approximately 10 business days for recruiters to review resumes.
-Applicants can check their status by going back to the site and clicking the “Application Status” link.
+It will take approximately 10 business days for recruiters to review applications.
+Applicants can check their status by going back to the application site and clicking on the "Job Applications" link.
 Each Epic position has an Interview Coordinator who will contact qualified candidates and schedule interviews.
 An HR representative will inform candidates who are not selected.
 Positions will remain posted to the employment website until they are filled.

 Please note that due to the volume of applications, we are unable to personally contact everyone.
 But if the recruiters desire additional information or need to schedule an interview, you will be contacted.